Reading Coastal Sand Dune Geology 1:4,800-scale Maps

 How accurate are the boundaries?

 Additional information on the accuracy of digital sources used can be found in the metadata at the Maine Office of GIS for the 2001 photography with ½-foot pixel resolution and 2003 photography with 1-foot pixel resolution.
-The 2004 LiDAR was commissioned by MGS specifically for dune mapping and the topographic metadata is available through the NOAA Coastal Services Center.
+The 2004 lidar was commissioned by MGS specifically for dune mapping and the topographic metadata is available through the NOAA Coastal Services Center.

 Can the location of the boundaries change over time?

-The Beach and Dune Geology Aerial Photo series is accepted by the Maine Department of Environmental Protection (DEP) as the best available information for the permitting process unless an on-site survey and geological analysis indicates otherwise.
+The Coastal Sand Dune Geology Map series is accepted by the Maine Department of Environmental Protection (DEP) as the best available information for the permitting process unless an on-site survey and geological analysis indicates otherwise.
 The intent of the boundaries, as mapped, is to define the long-term position of landforms based on geomorphology even if it experiences short-term erosion or accretion.
 Dunes that form seaward of the frontal dune ridge crest over a period of a few years are not usually sufficient to warrant a change in the position of the frontal dune or back dune.
 The Maine Geological Survey does reexamine current field conditions in the review of permits for DEP and has moved a geologic boundary if there is scientific support to warrant such a revision.

 What are the most sensitive zones with respect to development in the coastal beach and dune system?